system76/firmware-open/docs/flashing.md

 ### Availability

-This method is only possible when firmware is unlock.
+This method is only possible when firmware is unlocked.
 Firmware is unlocked by one of two methods:

 - The EC feature `CONFIG_SECURITY` is unset/disabled